 While this course is mainly for kids 8-17, anyone can take this course.
 This course would also be good for stay at home moms as well as grandparents who want to stay involved with their grand-kids.

-The course is structured as a series of videos explaining how to think about making your game.
+The course is structured as a series of videos explaining many of the "functions" of Scratch.